nostr-labs/did-nostr-resolver/README.md

 - **Resolve DID Documents** from existing Nostr DIDs
 - **Fetch Relays** automatically from Nostr metadata (kind 10002 events)
 - **Support for npub format** for easy integration with Nostr ecosystem
+- **Include profile information** like website and storage from Nostr profiles
 - **Elegant UI/UX** with responsive design and animations
 - **Zero server dependencies** - runs entirely in the browser